tdulcet/Bug-Opener/README.md

 	* Bugzilla Bugs (optional case insensitive `bug ` prefix and three or more digits)
 	* Jira Issues (requires case insensitive prefix)
 * Supports opening multiple bugs in single page
-* Type bug/issue numbers directly in the address bar/omnibox (use the `bug` keyword)
+* Type bug/issue numbers directly in the address bar/omnibox (Firefox and Chrome only, use the `bug` keyword)
 * Supports creating a nested context menu
 * Shows a live preview of the bug(s) that would open
 * Allows user to specify the installations/repositories for each issue tracker in the options